A Well-Lived Life 2 - Book 4 - Elyse

 “Wait until you see the interior!”

 She parked her silver Ford Taurus next to a black Lincoln Town Car, and we got out.
 We walked up to the front door and went inside, where the agent, a middle-aged woman, was waiting for us in the foyer.
-Katy introduced us and we began the tour.
+Katy introduced us, and we began the tour.

 Katy was right; the inside was a sight to behold.
 The floors were oak strip, and there was intricate woodwork for the baseboards and molding.
 A huge brick fireplace dominated one wall, and several large picture windows looked out over the expanse of the orchard.
-The kitchen had all new stainless steel appliances, including a large six-burner stove, and a chest freezer to go along with the refrigerator.
+The kitchen had new stainless steel appliances, including a large six-burner stove, a double oven, and a chest freezer to go along with the refrigerator.

-After touring the first floor, we walked up a wide, sweeping oak staircase to the second floor which was appointed similar to the first.
+After touring the first floor, we walked up a wide, sweeping oak staircase to the second floor, which was appointed similarly to the first.
 A small door opened to a steep staircase that led to the finished attic where Katy would live.
 While not as nicely appointed as the ‘public’ floors were, it was certainly very nice.
 A quick trip to the basement confirmed what Katy had told me about it.

 “Mr. Adams, what do you think?” the agent asked.

-“Of course,” she said.
+“Of course,” she she agreed.

 Katy and I walked to the kitchen and stood by a picture window with a gorgeous view.

 “I’d say it’s perfect,” I said.
 “I’ll co-sign the note and put up the amount we discussed.
-I wasn’t surprised when they accepted your contingent counter-offer.”
+I wasn’t surprised when they accepted your contingent counteroffer.”

 “The agent wasn’t either.
 They’ve been trying to sell for over a year.
 I could never afford something like this in Massachusetts or Illinois.
 Prices here are still rational.”